RootlessAgrarian/mappingguide/docs/tutorialguide.md

 ## Game Folders

 This guide will refer to two folders used by ETS2/ATS.
-We'll be calling them the **user** folder and the **executable** folder.
+We'll be calling them the **USER** folder and the **INSTALL** folder.

-The _user_ folder is the game folder located in the _Documents_ directory on Windows platforms.
+The **USER** folder is the game folder located in the _Documents_ directory on Windows platforms.
 This folder contains the _mod_ folder, where we'll place our created maps:

 ```
 C:\Users\<username>\Documents\Euro Truck Simulator 2
 C:\Users\<username>\Documents\American Truck Simulator
 ```

-The _executable_ or *install* folder is the game's main folder, which contains the installed game files and executables.
+The **INSTALL** folder is the game's main folder, which contains the installed game files and executables.
 Maps we create will be saved in a subfolder here:

 ```
 C:\Program Files (x86)\Steam\steamapps\common\Euro Truck Simulator 2